Loch-class frigate: Design

-The weapons outfit was completed with a single QF 4 in Mark V gun forwards.
+The weapons outfit was completed with a QF 4 in Mark V gun forwards.
 An oversight in the River design had been to place the gun in the favourable position forward on the shelter deck, with the ahead throwing Hedgehog on the main deck, exposed to the worst of the seas breaking over the fo'c'sle, consequently this was reversed in the Lochs; the Squids being on the shelter deck behind protective bulwarks.
-For anti-aircraft (A/A) defence, a quadruple mounting Mark VII QF 2-pounder was shipped aft along with up to 12 20 mm Oerlikon guns, in 2 twin powered mounts Mark V in the bridge wings and 8 single pedestal mounts Mark III.
+For anti-aircraft (A/A) defence, a quadruple mounting Mark VII QF 2-pounder was shipped aft along with up to twelve 20 mm Oerlikon guns, in two twin powered mounts Mark V in the bridge wings and eight single pedestal mounts Mark III.
 Loch Arkaig, Loch Craggie, Loch Eck, Loch Glendhu, Loch Tralaig and the South African Navy ships HMSAS Good Hope, Natal and Transvaal carried single Bofors 40 mm L/60 gun mounts in lieu of the twin Oerlikons.

-In addition to the new weaponry, the Lochs also carried new sensors, in the form of Radar Type 277.
-This set utilised the cavity magnetron to transmit on centimetric wavelengths for target indication purposes, excelling at picking out small targets such as a submarine periscope or snorkel from the surface clutter.
+The Lochs carried Radar Type 277.
+This set used the cavity magnetron to transmit on centimetric wavelengths for target indication, excelling at picking out small targets such as a submarine periscope or snorkel from the surface clutter.
 The increased weight of the stabilised antenna array and the carriage of HF/DF at the masthead meant that a lattice mast was stepped in lieu of the traditional tripod or pole.
 Some vessels completed with Radar Type 271 or 272 and the associated "lantern" radome until Type 277 became available.
 ASDIC Type 144 was carried for search and attack functions with Type 147B used for depth finding.

 As with the previous wartime escort designs, mercantile machinery was adopted to speed construction, with a pair of 4-cylinder vertical triple-expansion reciprocating engines.
 Loch Arkaig and Loch Tralaig were fitted with Parsons single reduction steam turbines to establish the feasibility of such an installation, but it was not possible to provide enough sets of turbines for all vessels.
-One advantage of the use of mercantile machinery was that it was instantly familiar to the mainly reservist and volunteer (RNR and RNVR) crews who manned these ships.
+One advantage of the use of mercantile machinery was that it was instantly familiar to the mainly reservist and volunteer (RNR and RNVR) crews who manned the ships.